candreop/ML/README.md

 ### Lecture 2 - Shallow Neural Networks, part I (1 hr)

-- Single-layer networks: The perceptron
+- Single-layer networks: The perceptron.
-- Loss functions
+- Loss functions.
-- Heuristic optimization of the original Mark I perceptron
+- Heuristic optimization of the original Mark I perceptron.
-- Stochastic gradient-descent method
+- Stochastic gradient-descent method.
-- Percepton criterion
+- Percepton criterion.
 - Activation functions and their properties.
 - Variants of the perceptron and connection with other regression and classification models.
 - Least-squares regression and classification.
 Widrow-Hoff learning rule.